 Discuss how racial trauma in racialised bodies can impact client relationships when working with white-identified bodies.
 How can it impact the empathy of the therapist towards the client?

-Explore the key themes of anti-racism, diversity and inclusion with your trainees own and their clients' privilege and/or lack thereof, and consider how it might impact their practice.
+Explore the key themes of anti-racism, diversity and inclusion with your trainees

 Privilege